 Franklin Therapy provides Psychotherapy, Intensive Behavior Intervention, and Assessments to individuals and families in the metro area.
-The purpose of Psychotherapy is to provide Individual and Family therapy that addresses the social-emotional needs of families whose loved one struggles with mental health.
+The purpose of Psychotherapy is to provide Individual and Family Therapy that addresses the social-emotional needs of families whose loved one struggles with mental health.
 The purpose of the Intensive Behavior Intervention is to provide medically necessary early intensive intervention that targets the functional skills and core deficits of people with ASD and related conditions, as well as:

-- Educate, train and support students, parents, and families - Promote students' independence and participation in family, school, and community life - Improve long-term outcomes and quality of life for students and their families
+- Educate, train, and support students, parents, and families - Promote students' independence and participation in family, school, and community life - Improve long-term outcomes and quality of life for students and their families

-Our therapists will conduct psychotherapy services through active learning environments for both children and parents, which are appropriate for various developmental levels.
+Our therapists will conduct Psychotherapy services through active learning environments for both children and parents, which are appropriate for various developmental levels.
 We work with children and adolescents with behavioral challenges, mood and anxiety disorders, depression, developmental issues, Autism Spectrum Disorders, and ADHD.
 We also work with parents related to parenting challenges and increasing family systems functioning.
-Our therapists use a variety of approaches, strategies, and methods, including cognitive behavior therapy, solution-focused therapy, systematic desensitization, strengths perspective, and behavioral strategies.
+Our therapists use a variety of approaches, strategies, and methods, including Cognitive Behavior Therapy, solution-focused therapy, Escalated Resolution Therapy (ART), Safe and sound Protocol Listening Therapy, systematic desensitization, strengths perspective, and behavioral strategies.